DilshadGit/Cambridge/orchestration/globals/ansible/README.md

-Read Me for the setup of Ansible to create VM's for AlfaAesar
+Read Me for the setup of Ansible to Connect to a Digital Ocean Machine
 ================